The Manny Correia Youth Speaker’s Fund

 More about Manny Correia and Tom Harvey

-They were introduced to Greater Boston PFLAG in early 2010 as part of the South Church Andover Open Dialogue committee.
-The committee was made up of about eight church members (mostly straight allies) who were passionate to identify ways to help support members of the church and provide outreach to the local community regarding LGBTQ topics and issues.
-They were aware of the great work that PFLAG does and knew that the local chapter had been dormant for a few years.
-The committee met with Pam Garramone several times during the spring and summer.
-They helped launch the Merrimack Valley Greater Boston PFLAG Support Group.
-Manny served as one of the chapter’s founding co-facilitators for the first couple of years.
+Manny and Tom were introduced to Greater Boston PFLAG in early 2010, as part of the South Church Andover Open Dialogue committee.
+The committee was made up of church members (mostly straight allies) who were passionate to identify ways to help support members of the church and provide outreach to the local community regarding LGBTQ+ topics and issues.
+This committee helped reestablish the Merrimack Valley Greater Boston PFLAG Support Group, with Manny serving as one of the chapter’s founding co-facilitators for multiple years.